Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Demonstration of the kernel domain size varying proportionately to the Jacobian determinant

-Thus the domain of support for the kernel scales proportionately with $\lvert \det \left( \bm{J}^{\bm{x}\bm{x}} \right) \vert$ as required, meaning that the kernel is able to automatically adjust to capture the spatial structures of the droplet field which accompany the variation in number density.
+Thus the domain of support for the kernel is proportionate to $\lvert \det \left( \bm{J}^{\bm{x}\bm{x}} \right) \vert$ as required, meaning that the kernel is able to adaptively scale in accordance with the local Eulerian-Lagrangian transformation so that the spatial structures of the droplet field, which accompany the variation in number density, are captured.